unm-historiography/metahistory/essays/thematic/bibleVscience.md

 {% include figure.html
   class="img-right"
   width="45%"
-  caption="Darwin and his theory of evolution shook things up." image-url="bvs8.jpg" source-url="https://www.biography.com/scientist/charles-darwin"
+  caption="Darwin and his theory of evolution directly challenged the Church and God's authority as Creator." image-url="bvs8.jpg" source-url="https://www.biography.com/scientist/charles-darwin"
 %}

 The developments of science led to advances and a wealth of knowledge about the world that we live in.
 This was highlighted by the **Darwin’s theory of evolution**.
 Darwin’s theory was the start of science’s direct challenge to the Bible’s account of God being the ultimate creator of the world.
 The challenge sparked a war between an unmovable object and an unstoppable force.
 Science and the Bible go head to head in a battle that is still being fought to this very day.

 When we talk about **Darwin’s theory of evolution**, it is key to know that there are plenty, on both sides of the fence, that have problems with the part that suggests humans evolved from monkeys; so that doesn’t factor into this discussion.
 We can also throw out the tension between these two in regards to evolution.
-It is obvious that humans, and many species of animals, have adapted over time; there is no possible way anyone can dispute that.
-The challenge that has the Bible and science at each others throat is the _big bang against creation_.
+It is obvious that humans, and many species of animals, have adapted and changed over time; there is no possible way anyone can dispute that.
+This theory would be and still is a thorn in the Church's side and would slowly make its way into the ultimate discussion of how did we get here?

+### Evolution Theory Gains Traction

 This battle hit the headlines in America in 1925, when a Tennessee school teacher, [**John Scopes**](https://www.history.com/topics/roaring-twenties/scopes-trial), taught evolution.
 The trial of John Scopes made national news, and pushed this battle into the minds of the public.
+This was such a shock to many people because of the strong Biblical roots that American was founded on.
+The Bible was also a major part of how society in the 1920's was shaped.
+Most American's didn't give the thought that God created the earth a second thought.
+For someone as trusted as a schoolteacher to teach their children, the youth of America, a different story filled them shock and a bit of anger.
+This trail was a apetizer for the main battle to come.

 {% include figure.html
   class="img-left"
   width="50%"
-  caption="Teacher John Scopes turns world upside down by teaching evolution in American classroom." image-url="bvs10.jpg" source-url="https://flchistory281groupc.wordpress.com/2018/03/05/the-scopes-trial/"
+  caption="Teacher John Scopes turns world upside down by teaching evolution in an American classroom." image-url="bvs10.jpg" source-url="https://flchistory281groupc.wordpress.com/2018/03/05/the-scopes-trial/"
 %}